Should my business go cashless to prevent the spread of Covid-19?

 Going cashless may seem like a daunting proposition at first.
 But don’t stress – the road to accepting card payments is probably quicker, speedier, and paved with fewer pitfalls than you might think.
 Here are our top tips for going cashless in a mad world – and for letting your customers know.

-Get a mobile card reader
+Get a card machines or mobile card reader

 You can’t become a fully-fledged cashless business without the technology to process credit cards.
 So how does it work?